avinetworks/avi-helm-charts/docs/AKO/faq.md

 the ingress to VS mapping.
 Hence if you want to alter the shard VS number, first delete the older configmap and trigger a complete cleanup of the VSes in the controller.
 Followed by an edit of the configmap and restart of AKO.

+#### What happens if the number of DNS records exceed a Shard VS?

+Currently, the number of A records allowed per virtual service is 1000.
+If a shard size of `SMALL` is selected and the number of A records via the Ingress objects exceed 1000, then a greater `shardSize` has to be configured via the `shardSize` knob.
+Alternatively one can create a separate IngressClass for a set of Ingress objects and specify a `shardSize` in the `AviInfraSettings` CRD which would allow AKO to place the A records scoped to the VS that is mapped to the IngressClass.

 #### What is the use of static routes?

 Static routes are created with cluster name as the label.
 While deploying AKO the admin or the operator decides a Service Engine Group for a given